georgesutphin/MCB585-2023/_episodes/02-oyo-R-data-types-in-depth.md

 The **integer** defines the value of each element in the factor, the *label* indicates what that value means, and the *order* defines the relationship between the values.

-Once created, each element of a factor can only contain a pre-defined set values, known as or *levels*. *Labels* and *levels* essentially refer to the same thing and the terms can be used interchangeably, for the most part.
+Once created, each element of a factor can only contain a pre-defined set values, known as *levels*. *Labels* and *levels* essentially refer to the same thing and the terms can be used interchangeably, for the most part.
 The *labels* variable in the `factor()` function defines the *levels* attribute in the created **factor**.
 By default, R sorts *levels* in alphabetical order.
 For instance, let's use the `factor()` command to create a factor with 2 levels: